davidthewatson/davidthewatson.github.io/src/about/index.md

 I've spent a lifetime recovering from my early childhood diabetes diagnosis by building an organic protocol of cycling, feasting, fasting, meditating, running, and resting.

 *Diabetes diagnosis is a lesson in disguise,
-Repeated trauma from diagnosis to demise,
+Trauma education from diagnosis to demise,
-Diabetes is an education by improvisation,
+Diabetes in remission seems unattainable,
-A data dissertation sans orchestration.*
+Until you realize

 > The real cycle you're working on is a cycle called yourself. <footer>- <cite>[Robert Pirsig][1]</cite></footer>
 [1]: https://en.wikipedia.org/wiki/Robert_M._Pirsig